microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 5.0.md

 So from that perspective, the import list is sorted.

 TypeScript previously considered the import list to be sorted because it was doing a basic case-sensitive sort.
-This could be a point of frustration for developers who preferred a case-*insensitive* ordering, or who used tools like ESLint which require to case-insensitive ordering by default.
+This could be a point of frustration for developers who preferred a case-*insensitive* ordering, or who used tools like ESLint which require case-insensitive ordering by default.

 TypeScript now detects case sensitivity by default.
 This means that TypeScript and tools like ESLint typically won't "fight" each other over how to best sort imports.